Skip to Content

 January to JulyBelow the plane~January 4, 05:00 UTC (descending)

-The maximum distance above or below is small (about 4 million km at the extremes).
+Maximum distance above or below is small — about 4 million km at the extremes.

-Solar system orientation: The invariable plane is tilted ~1.58° to the ecliptic, ~60° to the galactic plane, and ~7.25° to the Sun’s equator.
-The solar system is essentially “sideways” compared to the Milky Way’s disk.
+Solar system orientation: the invariable plane is tilted ~1.579° to the ecliptic, ~60° to the galactic plane, and ~7.25° to the Sun’s equator.
+The solar system is essentially “sideways” compared with the Milky Way’s disk.

 PlanetForce shareRole